Women's football in India: Consolidation in 1975

 Until 1983, women's football took part in international tournaments like the AFC Women's Asian Cup.
 For example, the team won silver in 1980 at Calicut.
 In later years it had become poor in status just like its male counterpart.
 During the 2003 AFC Women's Championship, the Indian team were embarrassed by a 12–0 defeat to China.

 The poor support of the national team by the AIFF became evident, when the team's trip to Germany was only made possible by Non Resident Indians in the country, and by the support of the German Football Association.
 Furthermore, championships are held in remote locations, and national media coverage is said to be restricted to state and local newspapers.

 The women's game reached a new low in June 2009 when FIFA delisted the side from its world rankings for being out of action for more than 18 months.
 This comes at a time when the game was gaining in popularity amongst the younger generation as evident by the local leagues conducted around the country.
 The concluded Mumbai Women's Football League 2009–10 organised by the (MDFA) was a major success and featured many talented players who had played for the national team.
 Furthermore, the popularity of the event gave hope that the women's game could rise in India.
+The India women's national football team, organised by the All India Football Federation, was revived after being dormant for several years.

 One of the barriers to the sport growing is that many women experience prejudice for playing the sport.